midnightntwrk/midnight-architecture/proposals/XXXX-dynamic-contract-composability.md

 Conveniently, ZKIR contains an embedded copy of the needed Impact code!
 We previously thought that this was somewhat awkward, but here it turns out to be an advantage.

+**Note:** there is nothing proposed that prohibits a dynamic cross contract called circuit from making dynamic cross contract calls in turn.
+This implies that such calls need to evident in the ZKIR representation, and that the ZKIR interpreter needs to have a way to "call back" to the DApp to perform a cross-contract call.

 **G. Proving and transactions.**
 When the DApp constructs proofs and makes transactions, it does them in exactly the same way as in the static case, using the fetched ZKIR and fetched or computed